 This post isnât a sales pitch disguised as analysis.
-Weâre going to walk through actual numbers: real hardware costs, real labor calculations, real estimates on mortality risk.
+Weâre going to walk through where the real costs of manual testing hide: the labor it consumes, the information gaps it leaves, and the losses it fails to catch.
 And then you can draw your own conclusions about IoT aquaculture monitoring ROI.
 Weâll even tell you when manual testing still makes perfect sense.
-But we think if youâre honest with yourself about the numbers, the answer is going to be pretty clear.
+But we think if youâre honest with yourself about what manual testing actually costs you, the answer is going to be pretty clear.

 The 3 AM Problem